ST10375898/Stratify/README.md

  # Navigate  into the folder
  cd Stratify

- # Opend index.htm in abrowser or use Live Server
+ # Open index.htm in abrowser or use Live Server

 ## Usage